 Delta Faucets is a well-known faucets manufacturer based in Indiana, United States.
 The company makes use of machine learning and natural language processing in conjunction with social media monitoring.
 This allows them to measure how well their content performs.
 According to Marketing Artificial Intelligence Institute, the information that Delta Faucets utilizes for its content helps them recognize key business indicators.
 This includes information about which people are most likely to engage with their brand.
 This strategy helped them boost their page views and content performance by up to 49%.

 Adore Me is a women’s lingerie and intimacy company that is based in New York, United States.
 It is a renowned brand that manufactures and sells women exclusive products all around the globe.
-Adore Me makes use of machine learning and associated technologies to segment their audience.
+Adore Me makes use of machine learning and associated technologies to segment its audience.
 This helps them develop effective one-to-one marketing strategies.
 According to Tech Emergence, the lingerie brand has a noted improvement in its segmentation strategy and marketing success since it incorporated machine learning into its marketing.
 Adore Me has improved their targeting drastically with this.
 Their revenue has grown by as much as 15% in the last year!

 To Sum Up

 There is an ongoing argument that artificial intelligence can lead to the absence of a human element from community management.
 However, the reality is that artificial intelligence and machine learning enable us to work with more meaningful information for decision-making.
 Though roles might change, the core decision-making always must be taken by humans.
-With machine learning, marketers can focus themselves on providing the best possible positive experience to their customers.
+With machine learning, marketers can focus on providing the best possible positive experience to their customers.
 Social media monitoring becomes much more efficient, reliable, and accurate when we incorporate machine learning into it.

-The social media is full of rich insight for brands.
+Social media is full of rich insight for brands.
 What you need is the right technology and technique to process this information.
 This is where machine learning helps you refine the data coming from billions of devices across the globe.
 To reap the best possible benefits from social media monitoring, it is essential that marketers utilize tools that incorporate machine learning.